 But how did "association" become "soccer"?
 For one, it was common at the time in England to form slang by adding -er, like "rugger" from Rugby.
 Plus, as the Online Etymology Dictionary points out, "those who did it perhaps shied away from making a name out of the first three letters of Assoc."

-The Royal Engineers A.F.C., who played in England's first Football Association Cup Finals in 1872.
+The Royal Engineers, who played in England's first Football Association Cup Finals in 1872.
 (Photo: Wikimedia Commons)

 The name game

 Early American football was similarly nebulous, with wide-ranging rules that evolved quickly, sometimes during games.
-Harvard students in the 1870s were playing a style called the Boston game, which was soccer-like but let players carry the ball under certain circumstances.
-McGill University in Canada played a more rugby-like sport with an oval ball, and in 1874 the two schools met to play the first match of what would become modern American football.
-Borrowing aspects of the Canadian game, such as downs and tackling, Harvard imported the new sport to its rivalry with Yale.
+Harvard students in the 1870s played a style called the Boston game, which was soccer-like but let players carry the ball under certain circumstances.
+McGill University in Canada played a more rugby-like sport with an oval ball, and in 1874 the two schools played the first match of what would become modern American football.
+Borrowing parts of the Canadian game, such as downs and tackling, Harvard imported the new sport to its rivalry with Yale.
 (Canada is one of several countries where association football is still widely known as soccer.)

 The popularity of this football required another name for association football, so Americans used the British nickname "soccer."
 This was still a recognized term at the time in England, Szymanski says, but it wasn't used widely in publications until after World War II.
 It then peaked in popularity among the British from 1960 to 1980, when soccer and football were used almost interchangeably.